hifly81/kafka-examples/README.md

 Some implementations of kafka producers.

-At least a kafka broker listening on port 9092 is required.

 kafka producers available:
   - base: uses a *org.apache.kafka.common.serialization.StringDeserializer* for key and value
   - json: uses a *org.apache.kafka.common.serialization.StringSerialize* for key and a *com.redhat.kafka.demo.producer.serializer.json.JsonSerializer* for value